-Administer a polyvalent meningococcal vaccine according to the most current Advisory Committee on Immunization Practices (ACIP) recommendations for patients with complement deficiencies.
+Vaccinate for meningococcal disease according to the most current Advisory Committee on Immunization Practices (ACIP) recommendations for patients with complement deficiencies.
 Revaccinate patients in accordance with ACIP recommendations, considering the duration of Soliris therapy.

 Vaccination reduces, but does not eliminate, the risk of meningococcal infections.
 In clinical studies, 2 out of 196 PNH patients developed serious meningococcal infections while receiving treatment with Soliris; both had been vaccinated [see ADVERSE REACTIONS].
 In clinical studies among non-PNH patients, meningococcal meningitis occurred in one unvaccinated patient.
-In addition, a previously vaccinated patient with aHUS developed meningococcal sepsis during the post-study follow-up period [see ADVERSE REACTIONS].
+In addition, 3 out of 130 previously vaccinated patients with aHUS developed meningococcal infections while receiving treatment with Soliris [see ADVERSE REACTIONS].

 Closely monitor patients for early signs and symptoms of meningococcal infection and evaluate patients immediately if an infection is suspected.
 Meningococcal infection may become rapidly life-threatening or fatal if not recognized and treated early.
 Discontinue Soliris in patients who are undergoing treatment for serious meningococcal infections.

 Because of the risk of meningococcal infections, Soliris is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS).
 Under the Soliris REMS, prescribers must enroll in the program.